williantafsilva/BASH-environment-settings/README.md

 - 7.5.
 Ask the storage project manager to add or remove specific variables, aliases or settings.

 - 7.6.
-If the directories mentioned in step 6 exist, you should be able to use shared scripts, such as *totmp-sdtout.sh* (create a copy of a file in your project tmp directory) and *totest-sdtout.sh* (create a copy of a file in your project test directory).
+If the directories mentioned in step 6 exist, you should be able to use shared scripts, such as *totmp-sdtout.sh* (create a copy of a file in your project tmp directory) and *toexport-sdtout.sh* (create a copy of a file in your project test directory).

 ## 8. Import GitHub repositories.